 A chance encounter between a travelling salesman and a lonely hitman triggers a strangely profound relationship which provokes each to act in ways neither would have imagined possible.
 Fate steps in to form a friendship between two men from irreconcilable worlds that will alter the lives of both forever.
 Written by

-"The filmmakers do not condone bullfighting, but respect its long tradition in the Mexican culture.
-It was extremely important to the producers that no bulls were harmed because of the production of 'The Matador'.
-In no way did the producers of this film create, arrange or organize any of the bullfights seen within this movie.
-Sequences staged by the producers employed fake and computer-generated bulls exclusively.
+This movie's disclaimer about bulls, bullfights, and bullfighting displayed during the film's final credits roll states: "The filmmakers do not condone bullfighting, but respect its long tradition in the Mexican culture.
+It was extremely important to the producers that no bulls were harmed because the production of "The Matador".
+In no way did the producers of this film create, arrange, or organize any of the bullfights seen within this movie.
+Sequences staged by the producers employed fake and computer generated bulls exclusively.
 Absolutely no animals were harmed by the production of this movie."
 See more »

 38 of 58 people found this review helpful.

 Was this review helpful to you?